cdsittampalam/documentation/docs/Getting Started.md

 ![seedinst](/doc-images/seedinst.png)

 6. Tap **Okay, got it**.The screens shows 24 empty entries.
-7. Tap in each entry and choose the word that matches the word in the phrase entry you recorded.
+7. Tap each entry and choose the word that matches the one in the phrase entry you recorded.

 ![confirm](/doc-images/confent.png)